On Legendrian products and twist spuns: Background

 The degree of a Reeb chord generator $c$ is determined by the so-called Conley--Zehnder index via $|c|=\OP{CZ}(c)-1.$ The differential $\partial$ satisfies the Leibniz rule and is defined on the generators by a count of pseudoholomorphic polygons in $P$ with boundary on $\Pi_P(\Lambda),$ a single positive puncture at the input chord, and negative punctures at the output chords.

 The Legendrian invariance comes from the fact that the stable-tame isomorphism type of the Chekanov--Eliashberg algebra is independent of the choice of almost complex structure and invariant under Legendrian isotopy.
-Here we will only concern a slightly weaker notion, which is that of DG-homotopy; see e.g.~\cite{Ekhoka} for the definition.
+Here we will only need to be concerned with a slightly weaker notion, which is that of DG-homotopy; see e.g.~\cite[Lemma 3.14]{Ekhoka} for the definition.

 An \emph{augmentation} is a unital DGA-morphism $\varepsilon \colon \mathcal{A}(\Lambda) \to \F,$ where the latter field is considered as a unital DGA with an empty set of generators.
-An augmentation is said to be \emph{graded} if all generators in degrees different from zero are sent to zero under $\varepsilon$.
+An augmentation is said to be \emph{graded} if all generators in degrees different from zero are mapped to zero by $\varepsilon$.

-Not all Legendrian have augmentations; for instance in the Chekanov--Eliashberg algebra of a loose Legendrian the unit $1$ is a boundary, so it admits no augmentations.
-On the contrary, in accordance with the principles of symplectic field theory; \begin{thm}[\cite{IntroSFT,RationalSFT,RationalSFT2}] An exact Lagrangian filling $L$ of $\Lambda \subset P \times \R$ induces an augmentation $\varepsilon_L \colon \mathcal{A}(\Lambda) \to \Z_2$ of its Chekanov--Eliashberg algebra with coefficients in $\Z_2.$ If the filling is spin, then one obtains an augmentation with arbitrary coefficient.
+Not all Legendrians have Chekanov--Eliashberg algebras that admit augmentations; for instance in the Chekanov--Eliashberg algebra of a loose Legendrian the unit $1$ is a boundary, so it admits no augmentations.
+On the contrary, in accordance with the principles of symplectic field theory, exact Lagrangian fillings induce augmentations: \begin{thm}[\cite{IntroSFT,RationalSFT,RationalSFT2}] An exact Lagrangian filling $L$ of $\Lambda \subset P \times \R$ induces an augmentation $\varepsilon_L \colon \mathcal{A}(\Lambda) \to \Z_2$ of its Chekanov--Eliashberg algebra with coefficients in $\Z_2.$ If the filling is spin, then one obtains an augmentation with arbitrary coefficient.
 If the Maslov class of $L$ vanishes, then the augmentation is moreover graded. \end{thm}

 Given an augmentation one can perform Chekanov's linearisation procedure \cite{DiffAlg} to obtain a complex $LCC^\varepsilon_*(\Lambda)$ which is an $\F$-vector spaces spanned by the Reeb chords.
 This was generalised in \cite{Bilinearised} by Bourgeois--Chantraine to the bilinearised complex $LCC^{\varepsilon_1,\varepsilon_2}_*(\Lambda)$ induced by two augmentations (in fact, they showed that the augmentations form an $A_\infty$-category).
 Observe that graded augmentations must be used if we want have a well-defined $\Z$-grading of the bilinearised complex.